devanshiagarwal1034/Image-Captioning-with-Generative-AI/README.md

 Hugging Face is an open-source AI platform enabling scientists, developers, and businesses to create and share machine learning models, datasets, and applications.
 It democratizes AI, providing tools for users who may not have the resources to develop models from scratch.

-The **Transformers** library from Hugging Face offers state-of-the-art pretrained models for tasks like:
+The **Transformers** library from Hugging Face offers state-of-the-art pretrained models for tasks like -

 - Text classification
 - Question answering